cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

    ```
    mkdir -p models/graphics/resources
    ```
-   * Down-load the sound files.
+   * Download the sound files.

    Unfortunately, binary files are more difficult to down-load from Github than text files.